-Now in its 11th year, the Venice Sign Holiday Lighting has become a beloved tradition, when the Venice Sign's lights change from white to red and green for the holidays.
-Windward Avenue east of Pacific Avenue will be closed for the event, which takes place on Saturday, December 3 and includes live music, a poster contest, and activities for the whole family.
+Now in its 12th year, the Venice Sign Holiday Lighting has become a beloved tradition, when the Venice Sign's lights change from white to red and green for the holidays.
+Windward Avenue east of Pacific Avenue will be closed for the free, family-friendly event, which will take place from 6pm to 9pm on Saturday, December 2.
 The festivities start at 6:15pm on Windward and the holiday lighting is scheduled for 8pm.

 Marina Lights will cast a festive glow on Burton Chace Park from 4–10pm nightly in December.
 Make it a fun family outing with dinner at one of the Marina’s waterfront restaurants, then a walk around the park and enjoy the light displays.
 For more seasonal events, like the popular Holiday Boat Parade, check out the Visit Marina del Rey website.

 We’ve always been told to reach for the stars, but what if the stars came to us?
-Created by Moment Factory in partnership with Fever, Astra Lumina will transform the South Coast Botanic Garden into an immersive multimedia world that awakens the imagination.
+Created by Moment Factory in partnership with Fever, Astra Lumina transforms the South Coast Botanic Garden into an immersive multimedia world that awakens the imagination.

 Inside the hour-long outdoor experience, guests will be guided on an illuminated nature pathway that leads to eight different celestial viewing zones, along with a photo booth, gift shop, and food and beverage available for purchase at the end.

 All ages are welcome.
 For more info and tickets, visit the Astra Lumina website.